ManjunairA/webapge/README.md

 contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 =======
-# sample_project
+# Web project
-My first sample project
+Simple project
 >>>>>>> a2a673459139e902fe48721f31a0485d3d1773ea